rlucente-se-jboss/ocp-on-nuc/README.md

 ## Install RHEL
 Install RHEL 7.5 using the minimal package set.
-Create the following mount points on the disk:
+Create the following mount points on the disk.
+The sizes are scaled for the 500 GB SSD.

 * /boot with 2 GiB
 * / with 394 GiB